Sustainability Certificate Capstone

 In class assignments, you will be asked to reflect on the challenges you face, including anything from assessments of personal learning and growth to accounts of the challenges of accumulating and interpreting data and formulating conclusions.
 You can expect clear guidance and regular feedback from your instructor.

-At the end of the semester, all students enrolled in the capstone take part in the Capstone Showcase Presentation.
+At the end of the semester, all students enrolled in a Env ST 600 capstone offered through the Nelson Institute will take part in the Capstone Showcase Presentation.
 This is a lively and enjoyable event for all capstone students in the Nelson Institute, scheduled during the exam period for Environmental Studies 600.
 Refreshments are served!

 Tuesdays and Thursdays

 11:00 a.m. - 12:15 p.m.